 Savvy B2B construction businesses need to approach their e-commerce solutions by keeping their buyers’ needs central.
 You must be strategic to avoid falling among the many e-commerce projects that fail.
 Disruption in 2022 due to the Russian invasion in Ukraine, the supply chain crisis, and the continuing pandemic, has made great e-commerce even more valuable.

 With the global construction market estimated to be worth over $1 trillion by 2030, there’s a massive amount of revenue up for grabs, if you can approach e-commerce the right way.

 We’ve rounded up your most common questions about construction e-commerce and buyer satisfaction; here are our answers.

-1. We’re still selling traditionally, and not having major issues.
-Is construction e-commerce really necessary?
+1. Is construction e-commerce really necessary?

 There’s also a labor shortage that can’t be ignored, and that is giving way to productivity concerns.
 It’s estimated that 15 million construction workers will retire or leave the industry within the next decade.
 This means businesses need to be both more lean and more agile; they must do the same amount of work (or more), just as well (or better), with fewer resources.

 E-commerce, and particularly integrated e-commerce, is the solution.

 2. We already have a web store.
 Why should we invest more in construction e-commerce?